HardwareMarch 24, 2026 Updated May 19, 2026 14 min read

 For the full model routing configuration including the hybrid local/cloud approach, our routing guide covers the setup pattern.

-If managing local hardware, cloud APIs, and model routing configuration feels like more infrastructure work than your agent is worth, BetterClaw handles model routing across 28+ providers with a dashboard dropdown. $29/month per agent, BYOK.
+If managing local hardware, cloud APIs, and model routing configuration feels like more infrastructure work than your agent is worth, BetterClaw handles model routing across 28+ providers with a dashboard dropdown. $19/month per agent, BYOK.
 Pick your models.
 Set your limits.
 Deploy in 60 seconds.
-No hardware to buy, no Ollama to debug, no streaming bugs to work around.
+No hardware to buy, no Ollama to debug.

 The hardware buying guide (if you're still committed)